ericwooley/reduction-sauce/README.md

 import React, { PropTypes } from 'react'

 class SimpleEl extends React.Component {
-  componentWillMount() {
-    // use set props just like setState.
-This uses a shallow merge, and passes
-    // all keys down as props.
-See render() this.props.setSauce({
-      title: 'Simple Title',
-      subtitle: 'something simple'
-    })
-    // You can also replace a single key if you want. this.props.setSauceKey('subtitle', 'something less simple') }
-  componentWillMount () {
-    // Clear the state of this view on exit. this.props.resetSauce()
-  }
   render () {
     // These are passed down as props from the store. const {title, subtitle} = this.props